pcescipion/android-apps/README.md

 //for tracking what we have changed git status

-//for storing our staged changes we run the commit command with a message git commit -m "modifying the BoardingCards classes"
+//for storing the staged changes I run the commit command with a message git commit -m "modifying the BoardingCards classes"

-//for pushing and saving the changes that we stored in the previous step into the UI_development branch(remote repository) git push -u origin UI_development
+//for pushing and saving the changes that we stored in the previous step git push -u origin UI_development
 //after this command you have to type the user and password